 Characteristics of the pair

-The USDJPY is one of the top-five most traded currency pairs and among the most liquid.
-The currencies represent the countries with the largest and third largest economies in the world; America’s $18.6 trillion economy added to Japan’s $4.9 trillion represent 30% of the world’s total economy.
+The USDJPY is one of the top five most traded currency pairs and among the most liquid.
+The currencies represent the countries with the largest and third-largest economies in the world.
+In fact, America’s $18.6 trillion economy added to Japan’s $4.9 trillion represent 30% of the world’s total economy.

-Because of the long-standing fiscal policies of both countries, both currencies are seen as “safe havens”; in times of economic uncertainty, investors and traders will move their assets into dollars and yen for safe keeping.
+Because of the long-standing fiscal policies of both countries, both currencies are “safe havens”.
+In times of economic uncertainty, investors and traders will move their assets into dollars and yen for safekeeping.
 This means that both currencies can be strengthened during those periods, effectively canceling (or at least, somewhat diminishing) each other out.

 The big players